 What are the dangers of inhalant use: Breathing these gases and vapors can cause brain, nerve, kidney and liver damage.
 Death can result from one-time use.
 Some children have accidents, choke to death or have heart attacks.
 For some children, this is not just experimentation but an addiction.
 Younger children may just use inhalants while older youth are more likely to use inhalants with alcohol and other drugs.

 Why do adolescents use inhalants:‡ Teenagers use inhalants for many reasons.
-They like the "trippy" feeling of the high which is often accompanied by hallucinations.
+MA law states that no person shall intentionally smell or inhale the fumes of any substance having the properties of releasing toxic vapors, for the purpose of causing a condition of intoxication.
 It takes effect very quickly (usually within seconds).
 Inhalants are found everywhere--in homes (bathrooms, kitchens, basements, and garages), schools, and stores.
 They are inexpensive compared to drugs and are easy to steal or shoplift.
 Since they are common, legal products‡‡, adults are often not alert to the dangers of inhalants, so use may go unnoticed.

 What are signs of inhalant use: If you suspect a child or adolescent is using inhalants, look for:††